Reading Time: 5 minutes

-When commenting recently on the shootings of six police officers in Baton Rouge, Louisiana, three of whom died, veteran journalist Tom Brokaw, in opining that the election of an African-American president was evidence that sufficient racial “progress” had been made in America as to avert such incidents lamented, “I thought we’d be a different country by now.”
+When commenting recently on the shootings of six police officers in Baton Rouge, Louisiana, three of whom died, veteran journalist Tom Brokaw, in opining that the election of an African-American president was evidence that sufficient racial “progress” had been made in America so as to avert such incidents in the future, lamented, “I thought we’d be a different country by now.”

-Barack Obama didn’t suddenly become black when he was elected president, you know?
+After all, Barack Obama didn’t suddenly become black when he was elected president.

-And he will continue to be black until the day he breathes his last.
+Even as I type this, Barack Obama remains a black man – and will continue to be until the day he breathes his last.

-All this to say that if the skin tone of Barack Obama, or any other person for that matter, were in and of itself adequate to effectuate the kind of racial unity Brokaw hoped would be a reality in America today, there would be ample evidence to support such a proposition.
+All this to say that if the skin tone of Barack Obama, or any other person for that matter, were adequate in itself to effectuate the kind of racial unity Brokaw hoped by now would be a reality in America, there would be ample evidence to support such a proposition.

-In reflecting on Brokaw’s sentiments, which I have no reason to doubt are genuine and heartfelt, we are presented with somewhat of a paradox in that the optimism he expresses in the notion that America would be a “different country by now”, intrinsically suggests that such a reality cannot be brought to fruition by external forces as if by osmosis, but must be influenced by a transformation from within ourselves.
+In reflecting on Brokaw’s sentiments, which I have no reason to doubt are genuine and heartfelt, we are presented with somewhat of a paradox in that the optimism he expresses in the notion that America would be a “different country by now”, inherently suggests that such a reality cannot be brought to fruition by internal means, as if by osmosis, but must be influenced by a transformation that originates from outside ourselves.

-The immediate impact of such irony is that it permanently shifts the paradigm through which we normally would discuss matters of race relations from one of sociology to theology.
-For to even suggest that a “different” America is the ideal demands that we consider not only that people need to change, but why they need to change.
+This perspective permanently shifts the paradigm through which we would normally discuss matters of race relations from that of sociology to theology.
+For to even suggest that a “different” America is the ideal, demands that we consider not only that people need to change but why they need to change.

 “The moment you say that one set of moral ideas can be better than another, you are, in fact, measuring them both by a standard, saying that one of them conforms to that standard more nearly than the other.
 But the standard that measures two things is something different from either.
 You are, in fact, comparing them both with some Real Morality, admitting that there is such a thing as a real Right, independent of what people think, and that some people’s ideas get nearer to that real Right than others.” – C.S.
 Lewis, Mere Christianity